Klasmart-Engineering/vietnam-helm/README.md

 configuration setup and your environment variables are setup such that the correct AWS account and correct Kubernetes cluster are targetted.

+You'll also need:
-You'll also need `pyyaml`.
-Example installation on MacOS is `python3 -m pip install pyyaml` - adapt to your system accordingly.
+- `pyyaml` - example installation on MacOS is `python3 -m pip install pyyaml` - adapt to your specific system accordingly
+- `jq` - example installation on MacOS is `brew install jq` - adapt to your specific system accordingly

 ## Installation